mikeizbicki/ucr-cs100/tutorials/shell-scripts/README.md

 fi
 ```

 '-eq' is a test operator which means equal to.
-There is a summary for test operators in the man page, here is the link: http://linux.die.net/man/1/test
+There is a summary for test operators in the main page, here is the link: http://linux.die.net/man/1/test

 ###if